Lakshmi Mohanbabu

 DEEPEST ART Installation - VISION

-Interactions: A Visionary Fusion of Art and Technology
+Interactions: A Visionary Fusion of Creativity, Technology, and Human Ingenuity

-This visionary collaboration between artist Lakshmi Mohanbabu, NuStar Technologies Singapore, Nanyang Technological University Singapore (NTU Singapore), and the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) is a triumph of global cooperation, where creative vision and science converge.
+This pioneering collaboration between Lakshmi Mohanbabu, NuStar Technologies, Nanyang Technological University (NTU Singapore), and the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) stands as a powerful testament to what becomes possible when disciplines converge—where innovation is driven by purpose, and creativity is grounded in meaning.

 DEEP OCEAN CUbes: CONCEPT

 The Deep Ocean Cubes are based on Lakshmi’s Interactions Art that are based on existential elements common to all humanity created as a universal language, one that belongs to everyone without being exclusive to any individual or group.
-For more on the Interactions art: https://www.lakshmimohanbabu.com/interactions-art.html
+For more on the Interactions art: click here

 The three cubes, each with a side 10cm feature the five Interactions designs based on Lakshmi’s Interactions Art.
 These five designs are embedded in varying configurations on each of the five faces of the three cubes, with the top face of each cube showcasing a distinct design: Primary, Nautilus, and Dromenon.